-In healthcare settings, PPE is used to create a barrier between the worker and any infectious agents (spread through airborne, contact or droplet modes) they may come into contact with.
-The aim is to reduce the risk of touching, transmitting or being exposed to pathogens (MedlinePlus 2019).
+In healthcare settings, PPE is used to create a barrier between you and any infectious agents that you may come into contact with during your work.
+The aim of this is to reduce the risk of touching, transmitting or being exposed to pathogens (MedlinePlus 2021).

 Using PPE Effectively